meilisearch/documentation/reference/under_the_hood/indexation.md

 ## Multi-threading

 In machines with multi-core processors, the indexer avoids using more than half of the available processing units.
-For example, if your machine has twelve cores, the indexer will use six of them at most.
+For example, if your machine has twelve cores, the indexer will try to use six of them at most.
 This ensures MeiliSearch is always ready to perform searches, even while you are updating an index.

 Multi-threading is unfortunately not possible in machines with only one processor core.